 This course covers the major relevant supply chain technologies and systems.
 In this course, you'll survey the systems that enable the supply chain in best-in-class supply chain organizations.
 Understanding how information flows throughout the supply chain is critical to managing a supply chain and this will be the main focus of this course.
 By the end of this course, you will have gained a basic understanding of how supply chain systems work and how they make the supply chain more efficient and effective.
 This online class has optional live sessions.

-Credits: 3 Prerequisites: BUAD 262 BUAD 263
+Offered via Rize Consortium Credits: 3 Prerequisites: BUAD 262 BUAD 263 Semester Offered: Fall

 BUAD 372: Human Resources Management